 MSRP: $799, zastavaarmsusa.com

 Howa’s one of those companies that’s been around for a spell that everyone just discovered.
 The Japanese barreled-action maker’s stock has risen, in particular, thanks to the precision shooting world.
 Though, the irons are dang good hunters too.
-The Hogue stainless-steel model is among the most affordable .308 rifles in the corrosion-resistant metal.
-In addition to the precision Howa 1500 action and cold hammer-forged barrel, the iron comes outfitted in Hogue’s comfortable and rugged Overmodled stock.
-A real enhancement for an all-weather gun, thanks to its grippy rubber coating.
+The Hogue model is among the most affordable .308 rifles from the company.
+In addition to the precision Howa 1500 action and cold hammer-forged barrel, the iron comes outfitted in Hogue’s comfortable and rugged Overmolded stock.
+A real enhancement for an hunting gun, thanks to its grippy rubber coating.
 It’s an accuracy enhancer too, pillar bedded and free-floating the barrel.
 Tack on Howa’s two-stage HACT trigger and you certainly have a rifle that can put meat on the table.